 Many small businesses just need a way for visitors to reach them.
 A chat bubble that connects to WhatsApp, a contact form, maybe a few auto-answers.
 Zendesk solves a different problem entirely.
 It manages high-volume, multi-tier support with SLA tracking, workforce scheduling, and cross-department escalation.
 If your support model is "three people answering questions between other tasks," you are paying for a 50-person call center setup.
 The overhead is not just financial.
 Every minute in Zendesk's admin panel is a minute not spent helping customers.

 Setup takes under five minutes.
 You paste a single script tag into your site.
 Choose which channels to display.
 Then set up your AI chatbot using your existing FAQ content or website pages.
 There is no complex admin panel to learn.
 The product was designed for small teams from day one.
-The AI chatbot add-on costs $6/month and handles common questions on its own.
-It only routes truly complex issues to your human team.
-The add-on includes 2,000 AI replies per month.
-That is more than enough for most small businesses.
+Boei goes beyond a simple chatbot.
+Its agentic AI takes actions.
+It makes API calls, performs calculations, and looks up data.
+It books via Google Calendar and automates follow-ups across email, WhatsApp, and SMS.
+It also collects leads, manages deals in a built-in Kanban pipeline, and follows up automatically.

 For teams leaving Zendesk, the switch is simple.
 Remove the Zendesk script tag from your site.
 Add the Boei snippet.
 Set up your channels.
 The whole process takes minutes, not days.
 You will not find Zendesk's ticketing queues or SLA tools here.
-But if your team was not using those anyway (and many small teams are not), you gain 50+ channels and AI at a fraction of the cost.
-Boei shines brightest for a small business that wants WhatsApp, Messenger, and live chat at the same time without enterprise pricing.
+But if your team was not using those anyway (and many small teams are not), you gain a complete all-in-one conversation stack at a fraction of the cost.
+Boei shines brightest for a small business that wants WhatsApp, Messenger, live chat, AI, and a CRM at the same time without enterprise pricing.

 Strengths: